liangxianzhe/oh-my-vim/README.md

 If you are using mac, the above script has installed a font [DroidSansMono](https://github.com/Lokaltog/powerline-fonts/tree/master/DroidSansMono) for you.
 Please set this font for your terminal.
 (For macvim or gvim, nothing need to be done.
 For iTerm2, go for Profile - Open Profile - Default - Edit Profile - Text - None-ASCII Font.)

+Now open vim, it will set up a bunch of plugins at the first time.
+Then you are all set.

 # Configuration